Media Highlights 2019

 Berkeley Limketkai, MD, PhD, quoted online on ways to relieve bloating

 Bloating is a common symptom of inflammatory bowel disease, and dealing with a swollen belly can be more than just uncomfortable – it can be downright painful.
-Dr. Limketkai, director of clinical research for the Center for Inflammatory Bowel Diseases, was quoted on the subject of “prevention is key.”
+Dr. Limketkai, director of clinical research for the Center for Inflammatory Bowel Diseases, was quoted on the subject of “ .”
 The article ran in Oshi Health, an ulcerative colitis and Crohn's app where patients can track symptoms and actions, learn from curated content and ask questions.

 Neil Marya, MD, recognized as a top reviewer by GIE and VideoGIE